waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Collected: TM04 (Rollout) at (13, 16).

 ## Goldenrod City
-- **Scripted Event**: The Cleffa hatched from the Odd Egg (nicknamed EGG) cannot be renamed by the Name Rater; he claims it's "just an EGG."
+- **Scripted Event**: The Cleffa hatched from the Odd Egg (nicknamed EGG) cannot be renamed by the Name Rater.

 ## Goldenrod Underground
 - Entrance at Goldenrod City (9, 5).